-Peruvian artisans used coiled wool to create the Deep Roots Wall Hanging.
+Peruvian artisans use coiled wool to create the Deep Roots Wall Hanging.
 To make coiled wool tapestries, Peruvian weavers use wool from sheep of the Andes.
-They wash it in a local river, card and dye it.
+They wash wool in a local river, card and dye it.
 Blending different colors to create specific hues, they roll the wool fibers into long strands, ready to create a tapestry on a wooden loom.
-Cotton threads form the warp; wool coils form the weft.
+Cotton threads form the warp and wool coils form the weft.

 - Coiled wool

 - 35Wx38L in.

 - Channel border on back for hanging